Planning for College in High School

 Can't decide between getting a job and getting a degree?
 Keep in mind that a great deal of today's jobs prefer or require some form of degree or certification beyond a high school diploma.
 Click the "Why Should I Go?" tab above to learn how a college education can help you earn more money and better benefits.

 If you're the first person to go to college in your family, you should know that you're not alone.
 While the prospect of college can be both scary and exciting, colleges are expertly staffed to help the many first-generation college-going students at your school.
-Not only will college help you on the path to a bright future, your achievements in and beyond college may also be a source of pride for your family.
+Not only will college help guide you on the path to a bright future, your achievements in and beyond college may also be a source of pride for your family.

 Each and every college is different from one another.
 Instead of worrying about fitting in at a college, focus on finding the school that best suits you and your unique needs.
 To learn more about choosing a school in Oklahoma, click the blue "Prepare" button above.